TMB-ADMB-Workshops/DevelopersWorkshop2017/agenda.md

    Objectives

-   * Discuss with TMB developers to add spatial-temporal tools into ADMB.
-(Requested by Mark Maunder).
+   * Discuss with TMB developers to add spatial-temporal tools into ADMB (Requested by Mark Maunder).

 ## Schedule